redcic75/tourmagne-gpx-comparator/readme.md

 You can create test GPX files and view generated GPX files with https://gpx.studio/l/fr/.

 # To do
+- Change button color when calculus is launched to notify the user
 - Check timestamps presence before calculating kpis
 - Create personalized Error classes
 - Separate frontend & backend